iamanushil/todo-app/README.md

+# Steps to run the application:
+	* MySql Setup:
+		* Login in my sql using username and password.
+		* Create a database by typing:
+			> create database todo;

+	* To run Backened Code:
+		* Go inside the java code folder **todo-app/todo** and type:
+			> mvn spring-boot:run
+		* This will run the backend server and create a tables called todos and subtasks for us.

+	* In MySQL IDE run below code:
+		> use todo;

+		* Insert into todos table:
+		> insert into todos values(1, 'Java');
+		> insert into todos values(2, 'Angular');

+		* Insert into subtasks table:
+		> insert into subtasks values(1, 'Inheritance', 1);
+		> insert into subtasks values(2, 'Class', 1);
+		> insert into subtasks values(3, 'Components', 2);

+	* To run frontend code:
+		* Go inside **todo-app/frontend** and type:
+			> npm run start

+	* Go to http://localhost:4200 and start using the application.

 # ToDo Application
 A todo app:
 * Front-End: Angular
 * Back-End: Java, Spring
 * Database: MySql

 # Backend Using Spring
 * Save the deatils of database login, password and create a db called todo in applicaation.properties before running